 A key feature of the Humanities and Social Sciences education in SOTA is the emphasis on learner-centred, inquiry-based pedagogies as well as experiential learning to provide a platform for rich and engaged learning.
 Through these experiences,

 students are encouraged to recognise their roles as local and global citizens who are active contributors to society and the environment.

 - Humanities and Social Sciences Festival

-- Humanities and Social Sciences Camp for Year 3 students
+- Humanities and Social Sciences Alive!
+Programme for Year 3 students

-- Talent Development Programme, which includes workshops, participation in competitions as well as local and overseas educational trips
+- Talent Development Programme, which includes workshops, participation in competitions, research programme as well as local and overseas educational trips

 - Equip students with a critical understanding and appreciation of disciplines within the Humanities and Social Sciences, namely Economics, Geography, History, and Social and Cultural Anthropology

 - Nurture awareness of the development of humanity over time

 - Develop analytical, decision-making, and investigative skills for a critical understanding of the world, both past and present

 - Live out values such as empathy and respect for diverse perspectives and cultures